 Site access may be required for deployment or installation of technologies.
-Hot work permits may be required.
-Some deployment does not require access to the site.
+Hot work permits may be required for installation or deployment, e.g., a permanently installed sensor on a fixture that requires placement and setup.
+Some deployments do not require access to the site.